commerceblock/docs/source/mainstay-background/index.rst

 system.

-Alternative consensus mechanisms on separate blockchains can be used to improve scalability and build in more advanced features at the protocol level [6].
+Alternative consensus mechanisms on separate blockchains can be used to improve scalability and build in more advanced features.
 Sidechains to Bitcoin secured by federated consensus rules enable significantly better scalability, and much faster and more regular block times.
 In addition, these systems can incorporate more protocol-level functionality, including token issuance and cryptographic privacy and